sumzulfikar/Leap-Year/README.md

 # Learn about Leap Year
-As tribute to the latest Leap year in 2024, this is a webpage for users to learn about Leap years.
+As a tribute to the latest Leap year in 2024, this webpage is for users to learn about the Leap years.

 ## Features
-- Users are able to find out if specific year is a Leap Year
+-  Users can find out if a specific year is a Leap Year
-- The users can use the Left and Right arros to find out the previous of next Leap year
+- The users can use the Left and Right arrows to find out the previous of the next Leap year
 - Click this [link](https://sumzulfikar.github.io/Leap-Year/) to find out about Leap Years!